-In the days leading up to the appointment I nearly cancelled, but on the day itself, I summoned up some guts, dressed in my best trousers and smart jacket and within days, remarkably, I’d landed an incredible job.
+In the days leading up to the appointment I nearly cancelled a couple of times, but on the day itself, I summoned up some guts, dressed in my best trousers and smart jacket and within days, remarkably, I’d landed my first incredible job.

-I was sent to the HQ of a local TV station, and my part time temp role (in between Uni lectures) was to take calls for the biggest daytime TV programme in the country, ‘This Morning’.
+I was sent to the HQ of a local TV station and as it would transpire, my part time temp role (in between Uni lectures) was to take calls for the biggest daytime TV programme in the country, ‘This Morning’.

 And then there was big news.

 This Morning announced they were moving the whole programme from Liverpool to London and unexpectedly, I was asked if I wanted to go with them.
 It was a BIG move.
-I’d only ever been to London a few times as a child, but now I’d graduated, I was available and it was an opportunity too good to be missed.
+I’d only ever been to London a few times as a child, but here I was, recently graduated from Liverpool Uni with my English degree and no immediate job plans.
+It was an opportunity too good to be missed.